 Next, let it sit for 30 seconds.

 Soak the filter in boiling water once again and then store it, wet, in the refrigerator.
-Now that it’s all cleaned up, you’re ready to drink your coffee!
+Now that it’s all cleaned up, pour yourself a cup of coffee!

 Classic and Organic Style

-Being glass makes it fragile, and this glass is exceptionally thin, so it should be handled with care.
-However, the wooden neck provides some structure and fortification, not to mention a place to hold the hot carafe!
+The glass is quite thin, so the pot must be handled with care.
+However, the wooden neck does offer some structure and fortification.

-Overall, it’s a beautiful piece that you can display with pride between uses.
-The pot would fit in with a rustic, antique, or cottage-style kitchen but wouldn’t be out of place in a modern one, either.
-It would even suit a combination of the two.
+Overall, it’s a beautiful piece that you can display with pride between uses and would fit nicely into a rustic or cottage-style kitchen!

 Two Size Options